Skip to Content

 Zonolite Spra-Tex 1955 1972

 These products were made with asbestos-contaminated vermiculite.
-Individuals who come in contact with Zonolite products may risk asbestos exposure.
+Anyone who comes in contact with Zonolite products may risk asbestos exposure.

 Who Is at Risk of Asbestos Exposure From Zonolite Insulation?

-Occupations at Risk of Exposure From Asbestos Zonolite Insulation
+Occupations at Risk of Exposure From Zonolite Insulation

 • W.R.
-Grace & Company Personal Injury Trust: Created to compensate current and future asbestos victims who developed mesothelioma or another asbestos illness.
+Grace & Company Personal Injury Trust: The company created this trust fund for current and future victims.
+Anyone who develops mesothelioma or other asbestos illnesses caused by W.R.
+Grace’s products may qualify.

-• The Zonolite Attic Insulation Trust: Created to partially cover encapsulation or abatement costs for homeowners to remove Zonolite attic insulation.
-The trust may reimburse claimants for up to 55% of the abatement cost.
+• The Zonolite Attic Insulation Trust: This trust fund helps cover costs involved with asbestos remediation.
+Homeowners can use it to cover some encapsulation or abatement costs.
+The trust may reimburse claimants for up to 55% of the remediation costs.

-Financial compensation from an asbestos trust fund claim may help patients and their loved ones pay for treatment and other expenses.
+Patients and their families can use compensation from an asbestos trust fund claim to help cover expenses.
+This money may help cover treatment costs, lost income and other expenses.